Tuesday, Mar 11, 2014

 Environmental initiatives extend beyond the building and into our daily decisions.
 Through aggressive composting and recycling, we hope to divert 90% of our waste from landfills.
 We are buying more local and regional products and working with our customers and vendors to reduce packaging.

-In November, we hosted Barton Seaver, renowned chef and National Geographic Fellow, to teach us about sustainability in our fish courses.
-In addition to tasty new courses, we have adjusted our purchasing and menu planning to be more respectful of our sea life.
+The opening term of 1953 Commons DDS hosted Barton Seaver, renowned sustainable chef and National Geographic Fellow, to teach us about sustainability in our fish courses.
+In addition to tasty new courses, we adjusted our purchasing and menu planning to be more respectful of our sea life.

 While we have made progress, there is clearly more to be done.
 Over the coming months and decades, DDS will strive to increase our sustainability and decrease our footprint on the Earth.
 Please let us know if you have any suggestions.